nautobot/nautobot/nautobot/docs/user-guides/getting-started-nautobot-ui.md

 North America:
 1. Leave the Parent blank; **North America** will be a top-tier Region
-2. Populate the Name
+2. Populate the Name as `North America`
     * The Slug will auto-populate based on the Name, but can be manually overwritten
-3. Click on the `Create` or `Create and Add Another` button
+3. Click on the `Create and Add Another` button

 Canada:
 1. Select **North America** as the Parent from the drop-down menu selector
-2. Populate the Name
+2. Populate the Name as `Canada`
     * The Slug will auto-populate based on the Name, but can be manually overwritten
-3. Click on the `Create` or `Create and Add Another` button
+3. Click on the `Create and Add Another` button

 Vancouver:
 1. Select **Canada** as the Parent from the drop-down menu selector
-2. Populate the Name
+2. Populate the Name as `Vancouver`
     * The Slug will auto-populate based on the Name, but can be manually overwritten
-3. Click on the `Create` or `Create and Add Another` button
+3. Click on the `Create` button

 ![](images/getting-started-nautobot-ui/6-create-region.png)